FrederikBA/DataScienceMP2/README.md

     - Then we could apply classification based on the features: Income and Employees to predict the label 'Municipality_Code' to see which municipality the new company would be located in.

 #### What challenges did you experience?
+Initially we tried to use multiple linear regression to predict a set of coordinates (latitude, longitude) to find the location of a potential new company.
+The given dataset made ground for some challenges especially with y being a tuple of latitudes and longitudes made us go with a different approach.

 #### How accurate is your solution?